 Continued Social Work, provider #1742, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved as ACE providers.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 Continued Social Work maintains responsibility for this course.
 ACE provider approval period: 03/27/2021 – 03/27/2024.
 Social workers completing this course receive 1.0 continuing education credits.

 Continued Social Work is an approved provider for CE Broker, provider #50-29950.
-This course is offered for 1.0 hours, home study, General (FL), Continuing Education (OH), Continuing Education by a Social Worker (SC) category/categories.
-If you are a licensed social worker in Florida, Ohio, or South Carolina, CE Broker may be of interest to you.
+This course is offered for 1.0 hours, General (FL), Continuing Education (OH), Continuing Education by a Social Worker (SC), Category I Social Work (WV) category/categories.
+If you are a licensed social worker in Florida, Ohio, South Carolina, or West Virginia, CE Broker may be of interest to you.